“Scientific observation then has established that education is not what the teacher gives;

 education is a natural process spontaneously carried out by the human individual,

-Montessori's understanding of the child's need to repeat, his predisposition toward self motivation, independence and mastery help us to design a community that best provides opportunities for the individual child to learn, grow and become a well-functioning member of his social group.
+Dr. Montessori’s understanding of the child’s need to repeat, their predisposition toward self-motivation, independence and mastery helps us to design a community that best provides opportunities for the individual child to learn, grow, and become a well-functioning member of their social group.

-There are four classrooms in the Primary program, each taught by one certified Montessori teacher and a trained assistant.
-Each classroom serves approximately 30 children ranging in the age from 2 ½ to 6 ½ years of age.
-Efforts are made to maintain an even ratio of boys to girls within and among mixed age groups.
-The children attend school five days a week from 9 a.m. to 12 noon until they are ready for a full day program which usually occurs between the ages of four and five.
+Our school has three classrooms at the Primary level, each taught by one AMI certified Montessori teacher and an assistant.
+Each classroom serves between 24 and 35 children, ranging in age from 2 ½ to 6.
+Efforts are made to maintain an even ratio of boys to girls among the mixed-age groups.
+The children attend school five days a week from 8:30 a.m. -12:00 p.m. until they are ready for our full day program which typically happens between the ages of four and five.
+We offer extended care for our youngest children beyond noon if necessary.